 About the Pennsylvania Pediatric Medical Device Consortium (PPDC)

-The Pennsylvania Pediatric Medical Device Consortium (formerly the Philadelphia Pediatric Medical Device Consortium), connects Children’s Hospital of Philadelphia (CHOP) with the McGowan Institute for Regenerative Medicine and sciVelo, both based at the University of Pittsburgh.
-This partnership comes on the heels of a five-year, $5 million grant renewal from the Consortium’s sponsor, the U.S. Food and Drug Administration.
-The mission of the PPDC is to support the development and commercialization of promising medical devices that address unmet clinical needs in children.
+The Pennsylvania Pediatric Medical Device Consortium connects Children’s Hospital of Philadelphia (CHOP) with the McGowan Institute for Regenerative Medicine, based at the University of Pittsburgh.
+This partnership comes with support from the Consortium’s sponsor, the U.S. Food and Drug Administration.
+The mission of the PPDC is to support the development and commercialization of promising medical devices that address unmet clinical needs for children.

 Serving the Interests of Stakeholders

 The Pediatric Medical Device Launchpad, created by the Pennsylvania Pediatric Device Consortium, is a platform to advance the conceptualization, development, marketing and manufacturing of pediatric medical devices.